Tulipreactjsmain/Kreativestorm4th/README.md

 ## Features

--Basic Operations: Perform addition, subtraction, multiplication, and division.
+- Basic Operations: Perform addition, subtraction, multiplication, and division.
--Decimal Support: Input and calculate decimal numbers.
+- Decimal Support: Input and calculate decimal numbers.
--Clear Function: Reset the calculator with a single button click.
+- Clear Function: Reset the calculator with a single button click.
--Responsive Design: The calculator is designed to work seamlessly across different devices and screen sizes.
+- Responsive Design: The calculator is designed to work seamlessly across different devices and screen sizes.

 ## Usage